dlarrick/gas-meter-reader/README.md

 1. Use that center & radius for analysis of all frames
 1. Take the median of each digit (and the fraction) as computed for each frame

-# Medians have helped, but I am still getting some errors.
+Medians have helped, but I am still getting some errors.
 I think I need to abandon using Canny, and instead threshold the meter image and look for the angle with the least number of bright pixels along the line.
+-> So far this seems to be working better.